NordicSemiconductor/pc-nrfutil/README.md

 ### Running from source

-If you have cloned the Git repository, you can run the program directly without installing it by executing:
+You can run the program directly without installing it by executing:
 ```
 python nordicsemi/__main__.py
 ```